peterzh/signals/README.md

 ### +ui

-...?
+The "user interface" package contains code for the creation and display of GUIs used in *signals*.

 ### +vis

-The "visual stimulus" package contains code for creating various visual stimuli to be used when running signals.
+The "visual stimulus" package contains code for creating various visual stimuli to be used when running *signals*.

 ### java